ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ful to preserve and remember : For
+dnstiii tho eves, avoid rubbing; dash
+water into them ; remove cinders, etc.,
+with the round point of a lead pencil
+Remove water from the ear by ojld wa
+tor ; never put a hard instrument into
 tho car.
 If choked, get upon all-fours i
 and cough.
 For slight burns, slip tho
 parts iu cold water ; if the skin is de­